jhonataT/jhonataT/README.md

 - 🎓 &nbsp; Studying Computer Science at Federal University of Alagoas.

-- 🌱 &nbsp; Learning about PHP, JavaScipt.
+- 🌱 &nbsp; Learning about React, Next.js and TypeScript.

 - ✍️ &nbsp; Seeking knowledge.